core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

 ## Extensions to the OSCORE Option # {#ssec-oscore-option-extensions}

-In order to support the message exchange for establishing a new OSCORE Security Context as defined in {{ssec-derive-ctx}}, this document extends the use of the OSCORE option originally defined in {{RFC8613}} as follows.
+In order to support the message exchange for establishing a new OSCORE Security Context as defined in {{ssec-derive-ctx}}, this document extends the use of the OSCORE Option originally defined in {{RFC8613}} as follows.

-* This document defines the usage of the seventh least significant bit, called "Extension-1 Flag", in the first byte of the OSCORE option containing the OSCORE flag bits.
+* This document defines the usage of the seventh least significant bit, called "Extension-1 Flag", in the first byte of the OSCORE Option containing the OSCORE flag bits.
 This flag bit is specified in {{iana-cons-flag-bits}}.

-   When the Extension-1 Flag is set to 1, the second byte of the OSCORE option MUST include the set of OSCORE flag bits 8-15.
+   When the Extension-1 Flag is set to 1, the second byte of the OSCORE Option MUST include the set of OSCORE flag bits 8-15.

-* This document defines the usage of the first least significant bit "Nonce Flag", 'd', in the second byte of the OSCORE option containing the OSCORE flag bits.
+* This document defines the usage of the least significant bit "Nonce Flag", 'd', in the second byte of the OSCORE Option containing the OSCORE flag bits 8-15.
 This flag bit is specified in {{iana-cons-flag-bits}}.

-   When it is set to 1, the compressed COSE object contains an 'nonce', to be used for the steps defined in {{ssec-derive-ctx}}.
-The 1 byte 'x' following 'kid context' (if any) encodes the length of 'nonce', and signaling bits for specific behaviour during the KUDOS execution.
-Specifically the encoding of 'x' is as follows:
+   When it is set to 1, the compressed COSE object contains a 'nonce', to be used for the steps defined in {{ssec-derive-ctx}}.
+The 1 byte 'x' following 'kid context' (if any) encodes the length of 'nonce', together with signaling bits that indicate the specific behavior to adopt during the KUDOS execution.
+Specifically, the encoding of 'x' is as follows:

-   * The four least significant bits encode the length of the 'nonce' in bytes minus 1, as an integer.
+   * The four least significant bits encode the 'nonce' length in bytes minus 1, namely 'm'.

    * The fifth least significant bit is the "No Forward Secrecy" 'p' bit, see {{no-fs-signaling}}.
 The sender peer indicates its wish to run KUDOS in FS mode or in no-FS mode, by setting the 'p' bit to 0 or 1, respectively.
-This makes KUDOS possible to run also to devices that do not support its FS mode.
+This makes KUDOS possible to run also for devices that do not support the FS mode.
 At the same time, two devices MUST run KUDOS in FS mode if they both support it, as per {{ssec-update-function}}.
 The execution of KUDOS in no-FS mode is defined in {{no-fs-mode}}.

    * The sixth least significant bit is the "Preserve Observations" 'b' bit, see {{preserving-observe-signaling}}.
-The sender peer indicates its wish to preserve ongoing observations or not beyond the KUDOS execution, by setting the 'b' bit to 1 or 0, respectively.
+The sender peer indicates its wish to preserve ongoing observations beyond the KUDOS execution or not, by setting the 'b' bit to 1 or 0, respectively.
 The related processing is defined in {{preserving-observe}}.

-   * The seventh least significant bit is reserved and SHALL be set to zero.

-   * The eight least significant bit is reserved for future use and SHALL be set to zero.
+   * The seventh and eight least significant bits are reserved for future use.
+These bits SHALL be set to zero when not in use.
+According to this specification, if any of these bits are set to 1, the message is considered to be malformed and decompression fails as specified in item 2 of {{Section 8.2 of RFC8613}}.

    Hereafter, this document refers to a message where the 'd' flag is set to 0 as "non KUDOS (request/response) message", and to a message where the 'd' flag is set to 1 as "KUDOS (request/response) message".

-* The second-to-eighth least significant bits in the second byte of the OSCORE option containing the OSCORE flag bits are reserved for future use.
+* The second-to-eighth least significant bits in the second byte of the OSCORE Option containing the OSCORE flag bits are reserved for future use.
 These bits SHALL be set to zero when not in use.
 According to this specification, if any of these bits are set to 1, the message is considered to be malformed and decompression fails as specified in item 2 of {{Section 8.2 of RFC8613}}.

-{{fig-oscore-option}} shows the OSCORE option value including also 'nonce'.
+{{fig-oscore-option}} shows the OSCORE Option value including also 'nonce'.

 ~~~~~~~~~~~
  0 1 2 3 4 5 6 7  8   9   10  11  12  13  14  15 <----- n bytes ----->